data-apis/scipy-2023-presentation/paper.rst

 assigned standardization priorities, with higher ranking APIs taking precedence over lower ranking APIs, and extended the analysis to aggregated API categories (e.g., array creation, manipulation, statistics, etc.).
-All source code, usage data, and analysis are available as public artifacts on GitHub :cite:`Consortium2020a`:cite:`Consortium2022c`.
+All source code, usage data, and analysis are publicly available on GitHub :cite:`Consortium2020a`:cite:`Consortium2022c`.

 ..
 TODO (athan): consider a figure showing the top 10 common API ranks (see Jupyter notebook for array API comparison).